Jonp4208/cfa-eval/client/public/schedule-template-instructions.md

-# Chick-fil-A Shift Schedule Template
+# Restaurant Shift Schedule Template

-This template is designed to help you create a weekly shift schedule for your Chick-fil-A store.
+This template is designed to help you create a weekly shift schedule for your restaurant.
 Follow these instructions to properly fill out and upload the schedule.

 ## Template Structure